FilecoinFoundationWeb/filecoin-foundation/src/content/blog/filecoin-network-base-at-consensus-2023-wrapped.md

 ---
 title: Filecoin Network Base at Consensus 2023 Wrapped
+slug: filecoin-network-base-at-consensus-2023-wrapped
 created-on: 2023-06-05T11:00:54.740Z
 updated-on: 2023-06-05T11:00:00.000Z
 published-on: 2023-06-05T11:00:00.000Z
-f_author: Filecoin Foundation
+featured: false
-f_description: Against the backdrop of Consensus 2023, one of the largest annual crypto gatherings in the US, the Filecoin community converged at the Filecoin Network Base to highlight the builders, storage providers and storage clients bringing the project to life.
+description: Against the backdrop of Consensus 2023, one of the largest annual crypto gatherings in the US, the Filecoin community converged at the Filecoin Network Base to highlight the builders, storage providers and storage clients bringing the project to life.
-f_featured: false
-f_image:
+image:
   url: /assets/images/051823-austin-recap.png
   alt: null
-f_post-date: 2023-06-05T11:00:00.000Z
-tags: blog
-layout: "[blog].html"
-slug: dev-grant-spotlight-encloud
-date: 2023-06-05T11:00:00.000Z
+recommended-posts: []
+metadata: null
 ---

 **Against the backdrop of Consensus 2023, one of the largest annual crypto gatherings in the US, the Filecoin community converged at the Filecoin Network Base to highlight the builders, storage providers and storage clients bringing the project to life.**

 Across the week, more than 600 people visited the Network Base to co-work, network, and hear some amazing talks from folks within the Filecoin ecosystem and beyond.